 When I was a pastor, I can’t tell you how many times I heard people say, “I could feel people praying for me!”
 You probably have had the same experience.
 That is a statement of their experience of spiritual energy coming their way.

 When we pray for someone else, let’s first and alway do our inner work of realignment.
 Then focus on sending them Love from the flow.
 Peace from the flow.
 Compassion from the flow.
 Healing from the flow.
 In whatever form that takes for the highest good of the one we love.
-We don’t have to know what that is.
+We don’t have to know what that will look like.
 We’ll only focus on being conduits for God’s flow.
 In this way we are on the magical ride of being Co Creators with the Divine.
 As we do so, we will notice the same love, peace, compassion, and healing welling up from within ourselves.
 After all,

 You Are Love!